 In addition to the terminology, we have a calculator you don’t want to miss:

-Although the principal square root of one hundred sixty is only one of the two square roots, the term “square root of 160” usually refers to the positive number.
+Although the principal square root of one hundred sixty is only one of the two square roots, the term “square root of 160” usually refers to the positive number, that is the principal square root.

 If you want to know how to find the value of this root, then read our article Square Root located in the header menu.